Intellectual Property (IP) Strategy to Support Fujitsu's Purpose

 The Division has also established global reporting lines with regional intellectual property managers（IP CoE） in Europe, China, Australia and the United States, and holds regular meetings to ensure that all IP activities conform to the realities of global business.

-Fujitsu is building an IP portfolio centered on the key technologies that support the Key Focus Areas, and is also engaged in leveraging IP for co-creation, including collaboration to help achieve the SDGs under the FUJITSU Technology Licensing Program™ for SDGs.
+Fujitsu’s purpose is: “To make the world more sustainable by building trust in society through innovation”, and we pursue our key strategies with sustainability as the starting point, as set out in the Medium-Term Management Plan released in May 2023.
+In terms of investment in intellectual property, Fujitsu is building an IP portfolio intended to create added value in our services business and is enhancing AI-centered technologies as part of our Technology strategy, one of our key strategies.
+We are also engaged in leveraging IP for co-creation, including collaboration to help achieve the SDGs under the FUJITSU Technology Licensing Program™ for SDGs.
 The Company is also engaged in using OSS, international standardization and rulemaking to establish social rules that engender trust and confidence in deploying Fujitsu’s advanced technologies, and strategic initiatives to support the Key Focus Areas from a brand and design perspective.

-The following section highlights case studies of open innovation involving key technologies where particular emphasis is placed on building an IP portfolio, as well as case studies of IP activities aimed at solving societal challenges, and case studies of open innovation where IP is used for co-creation.
+The following section highlights case studies of open innovation involving key technologies where particular emphasis is placed on building an IP portfolio, as well as case studies of IP activities aimed at solving societal challenges, case studies of open innovation where IP is used for co-creation, and case studies of international standardization and rulemaking that address the creation of social rules that can be used globally.

 Computing: Digital Annealer (Co-creation with MELCO Investments)